-Or Do you think theme X is any good?
-I get asked these questions quite a lot.
+Which WordPress theme should I choose, X or Y?
+I get asked this questions quite a lot.
 Answering them is harder than it may seem.
 Why?
 Because theme selection is never just a matter of personal taste.
 It goes right to the heart of your website’s purpose.

 Here’s an example of an email I received recently:

 “Hello, I hope I am not disturbing you but I have just seen your review of the Bimber theme which I found very useful.
 I am a journalist and I am now on blogspot.
 But I want to make a change and create a digital magazine.
 I was looking at various options (including the Bimber theme).
 But I am also contemplating The Fox Magazine.
 Can I ask you your feedback on it?
 Thank you very much.”

 In order to know which theme to choose, you first need to know what you want your site to achieve.
 What’s your plan?
 Answering that question should lead to a list of criteria that can be applied to theme selection.
 After that it’s a question of testing the theme, checking for known issues and then taking the plunge.